Life On The Run: Exploring The World Of Outlaws

 Synopsis from goodreads

 I don’t read too much translated fiction as I almost always find myself disappointed with the quality of the English translation.
-But in this one, the translation (by Anne MacLean) is flawless retaining the Spanish flavor of the original writing, while still providing a smooth non-jarring reading experience.
+But in this one, the translation (by Anne MacLean) is flawless, retaining the Spanish flavour of the original writing while still providing a smooth, non-jarring reading experience.
 I found myself really enjoying the language in this one and I lingered over it for the past couple of weeks, savoring it like a bit of candy stuck in my mouth.

-Plot-wise, the first half of the book where Cañas, Zarco, and Tere are teenagers is action-packed, fast-moving, very exciting.
-It also provides a great insight to life during the seventies in 70s Spain during the post-Franco period.
+Plot-wise, the first half of the book, where Cañas, Zarco, and Tere are teenagers, is action-packed, fast-moving, and very exciting.
+It also provides a great insight into life during the seventies in 70s Spain during the post-Franco period.
 I raced through these pages.

-Because, let’s face it, Zarco is the heart of the story, and I enjoyed the portions of the book he was in, and if I have any complaints it is that he is isn’t given more time in the novel.
+Because let’s face it, Zarco is the heart of the story, and I enjoyed the portions of the book he was in, and if I have any complaints, it’s that he isn’t given more time in the novel.
 He became an even more interesting character when I googled a bit and found that his character is based on a famous real-life criminal.

 I especially love that Cercas chooses to give us such an ambiguous character sketch of Zarco, resisting the urge to present him as a glamorous Robin Hood type of character.
 In the book, the media idolizes him sometimes painting him like a heroic outlaw, but at all times, Cercas makes sure we are aware of the real Zarco and the disconnect between Zarco and his infamy.